Cost of LivingUpdated March 2026

 LowNational avg: $400High

-Cary's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Cary's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 The housing picture is equally important: a housing market that gives you more square footage per dollar than either coast.
 When it comes to transportation costs, the local workforce reflects a labor market where supply roughly matches demand, keeping service prices near national benchmarks.
-This is a city where the first question contractors ask isn't "what do you need" but "when do you need it".
+This is a city where timing matters — the first question isn't "what do you need" but "when do you need it".

 What Matters Most